Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Approach the bat slowly with the coffee can tilted so that it cannot easily avoid the rim by taking flight.
 Once it is covered by the can, slide the cardboard between the can and surface to trap it inside.
 If there has been exposure, then you should carefully replace the cardboard with a more permanent lid until the health department can retrieve it.

 In the event there was no exposure, you may take the bat outside to a tree and reverse the capture process, giving it time to patch onto the bark before slowly removing the can.
+This will free your unwanted guests.

 Bats in the Attic